-Khaliela Wright grew up near Sandpoint, Idaho, where she learned to love the great outdoors.
+Khaliela Wright grew up near Sandpoint, Idaho as a free-range wild-child, running willy-nilly through forest and field, not to mention, splashing about in many of Bonner County’s watering holes.
+These experiences fostered an early and abiding love for the great outdoors.
 After high school, she attended the University of Idaho and Washington State University, earning degrees from both.
-This left her highly conflicted over who to root for during the annual football game between the border rivals, but she resolved that inner conflict by simply rooting for both teams.
+This left her highly conflicted over who to root for during the annual football game between the border rivals.
+She resolved that inner conflict by simply rooting for both teams.

-Khaliela lives in Potlatch, Idaho surrounded by a bevy of feral cats.
-Unwilling to become known as ‘The Cat Lady of Potlatch,’ she has an ambitious program designed to trap them and foist them onto other people.
+Khaliela lives in rural Idaho, surrounded by a bevy of feral cats.
+Unwilling to become known as ‘The Cat Lady of Potlatch,’ she traps any who dare take up residence on her property and foists them onto other people.
 (She would appreciate it if you would call the Latah County Commissioners and tell them they need to focus on animal control since the local animal shelter refuses to take stray or feral animals, which has left her wondering just what the hell the animal shelter is for.)

 Khaliela delights in being anything but the quintessential small-town girl, and like most people with too much time on their hands, she is also working on a novel.